Rules for rides

 If you need a quiet break, there are several places in the park where you can recharge your batteries during your visit.
 We recommend the Classic Café in Lilla området (the Small Area).

 If you have any questions or need help with anything, you are always welcome to call or email us.
 You can also speak to our entrance staff or Guest Service by the Main Entrance.

 Can I buy tickets in advance for a concert?

-What you purchase is admission to Gröna Lund (which is valid any day over the season).
-Then you have to pass through our gates to be guaranteed to see the concert (even if you have purchased admission tickets in advance or if you have Gröna Lund’s Green Card or Gold Card season tickets).
-In some cases, when very popular artists are appearing on our stage, you need to arrive in good time to get in and to get a good spot in front of the stage (standing only).
+What you purchase is a Ticket to Ride for Gröna Lund (which is valid any day during the season).
+Then you have to pass through our gates to be guaranteed entry to the concert (even if you have purchased a Ticket to Ride in advance or if you have Gröna Lund’s Grönan Live-passet or Guldkortet).
+In some cases, when very popular artists appear on our stage, you need to arrive in good time to get in and find a good spot in front of the stage (standing only).

 Can I photograph the concert?

 It is prohibited to film or photograph concerts at Gröna Lund for purposes other than private use.
 This is a request from the artists on stage, so please respect it.
 If you are a professional photographer, you can apply for a photo permit from Gröna Lund’s Information Manager: firstname.lastname@example.org.

 When should I arrive?

 The Grönan Live-pass is valid for entry from 16.30 the days we have morning and afternoon sessions and from the start of the opening the days we are open all day.
 The earlier you arrive, the greater your chance of finding a good spot in front of Stora Scen (the Main Stage) and avoiding queues at the entrance.

 How can I avoid excessive crowding?